Back To Search Results

 Indications

-Triamcinolone is an FDA approved synthetic corticosteroid drug used in the treatment of various skin conditions, including atopic dermatitis, contact dermatitis (e.g., poison ivy), eczema, bullous dermatitis herpetiformis, psoriasis, lichen planus, lichen sclerosis, subacute cutaneous lupus erythematosus, dermatomyositis, seasonal or allergic rhinitis, and numerous others.[1][2][3][4]
-Triamcinolone may also be used to provide symptomatic rheumatoid arthritis, gouty arthritis, and osteoarthritis.
-It was previously used in the USA in an inhaler formulation to treat the symptoms of chronic asthma and chronic obstructive pulmonary disease in high-risk patients but was phased out in the purging of CFC-containing products.[5]
+Triamcinolone is an FDA-approved synthetic corticosteroid drug used in the treatment of various skin conditions, including atopic dermatitis, contact dermatitis (eg, poison ivy), eczema, bullous dermatitis herpetiformis, psoriasis, lichen planus, lichen sclerosis, subacute cutaneous lupus erythematosus, and dermatomyositis.[1][2][3][4]
+Triamcinolone may also provide symptomatic relief for seasonal or allergic rhinitis, rheumatoid arthritis, gouty arthritis, and osteoarthritis.
+It was previously used in the USA in an inhaler formulation to treat the symptoms of chronic asthma and chronic obstructive pulmonary disease in high-risk patients but was phased out during the purging of CFC-containing products.[5]

-• Intra-articular injection for acute gouty arthritis, tenosynovitis/synovitis of osteoarthritis, epicondylitis, gouty arthritis, acute and subacute bursitis - the branched esters of triamcinolone lead to reduced solubility, allowing the agent to remain in the joint space for an extended period.
+• Intra-articular injection for acute gouty arthritis, tenosynovitis/synovitis of osteoarthritis, epicondylitis, gouty arthritis, rheumatoid arthritis, joint inflammation, and acute and subacute bursitis; the branched esters of triamcinolone lead to reduced solubility, allowing the agent to remain in the joint space for an extended period.

-• Nasal inhalation spray for season allergic rhinitis
+• Nasal inhalation spray for seasonal allergic rhinitis, IM injection for allergic conditions

 • Oral topical for oral inflammatory and ulcerative lesions

-• Systemic treatment for adrenocortical insufficiency, dermatological conditions, endocrine disorders, nephrotic syndrome, SLE, and other conditions requiring anti-inflammatory and/or immunosuppressive effects
+• Systemic treatment for adrenocortical insufficiency, dermatological conditions, endocrine disorders, nephrotic syndrome, SLE, and other conditions requiring anti-inflammatory or immunosuppressive effects.

-The list above is not all-inclusive, as the indications for triamcinolone are extensive.
+The list above is not exhaustive, as the indications for triamcinolone are extensive; the approved indication "corticosteroid-responsive conditions" covers many conditions.

 Although hydrocortisone is the preferred drug in treating Addison disease and secondary adrenocortical insufficiency, triamcinolone may also serve as a second-line drug.
-Triamcinolone is given as a prescription by clinicians and is available under several brand names as well as being a generic medication.
+Clinicians prescribe triamcinolone, which is available under several brand names and as a generic medication.

 Mechanism of Action